NAMATOVU-CHRISTINE/NAMATOVU-CHRISTINE/README.md

 ## 🎵 **MY PHILOSOPHY**

-> *"Technology is not just about code, it's about creating solutions that matter.
-> Every line I write is a step toward building a better future for Africa."*
+> *"Security is not a product, but a process.
+Data is the key to understanding that process."*

-**— Amanya Micheal** ✨
+**— Namatovu Christine** ✨

 ---